andriiyakymiv/simply-chocolate-website-go-it/README.md

-**Project is a visually appealing and responsive website for a chocolate brand, showcasing products, brand story, and features with smooth navigation.
+**Simply Chocolate is a visually appealing and responsive website for a chocolate brand, showcasing products, brand story, and features with smooth navigation.
 It highlights a modern design with engaging visuals and a user-friendly layout.**

 ## Project Overview